 An animated film like no other, ‘9’ first began as a short film that the director, Shane Acker, conceived while he was studying at UCLA.
 When he managed to make it into a feature film in 2009, he was finally able to tell the whole story he had in mind.
 This dystopic animation tells the story of a time when a robot, created by a scientist, begins destroying every living being on the planet.
 Seeing no other way, the latter uses alchemy to create nine dolls which can save the future.
 Among these, the one with the number ‘9’ written on its back holds the key to Earth’s survival.
 How these dolls then compete against ultra-sophisticated machines to bring normalcy back becomes the central narrative of the film.
 The animation used here conjures up a world unlike any other.
 Plus, there is a cyberpunk aspect that Acker creates with painstaking detail.

 Read More: Best 90s Movies on Netflix

-5. Black Mirror: Bandersnatch (2018)
+5. Mute (2018)

 3. Mirage (2018)

-Exactly 25 years after this incident, a woman called Vera moves into Nico’s house and comes to know about the horrible fate suffered by the boy.
-She discovers that there is an old television in the house where a space-time glitch can be created.
-This is what she uses to go 25 years behind to warn Nico of his tragic fate.
-But what repercussions will this time travel have on Vera?
-This is the question that this film tries to answer.
-The film is wonderfully made, and though the plot is not anything quite new, ‘Mirage’ is interesting enough to keep one hooked throughout its running time.
+Exactly 25 years after this incident, a woman called Vera moves into Nico’s house and learns about the horrible fate suffered by the boy.
+She discovers that there is an old television where a space-time glitch can be created.
+So, she uses it to go 25 years behind to warn Nico about his tragic fate.
+But what repercussions will time travel have on Vera?
+This is the question that the film tries to answer.
+While it is wonderfully made, the plot is not anything quite new.
+Yet somehow, ‘Mirage’ is interesting enough to keep one hooked till the very end.